 This keeps you accountable for all your independent work, avoids last-minute breakdowns, and gives you plenty of time to seek guidance and feedback before submitting your final product.

 Managing it all

 My biggest advice is to start early.
 I get it, Netflix is much more appealing than reading 48 sources on the same topic for your literature review.
 But if you knock out little bits each day, you’ll avoid feeling overwhelmed right before the deadline hits.

 Make small tasks a part of your daily routine, and don’t be afraid to ask your tutors and cohort for help when you need it.

 Everything will be fine

-You will grow unbelievably so during your year at UoM.
+You will grow so much during your masters year.
 Despite all the roadblocks along the way, your master’s will welcome endless learning opportunities.
 In your coursework and beyond, this is the most critical year of your life to understand, nurture, and become your best self.

 Remember, your master’s degree is whatever you make it.
 So go ahead and make yours the most challenging, fulfilling, adventurous, and purposeful year of your life.

-Again it might sound simple, but an MA student is a scholar and a writer.
-We like to think our BAs are that too, but really and truly at the end of what is usually an intense one-year period of study, an MA student ought to be on the cusp of producing publishable work.
-Maybe not a ground-breaking article or book, but certainly a small piece of writing that a journal/magazine/online site would take seriously enough to consider publishing.
+Again it might sound simple, but a master’s student is a scholar and a writer.
+At the end of an intense one-year period of master’s study, a student ought to be on the cusp of producing publishable work.
+Maybe not a groundbreaking article or book, but certainly a small piece of writing that a journal or magazine would seriously consider publishing.